pjungwir/db_leftovers/README.md

 db\_leftovers lets you define indexes, foreign keys, and CHECK constraints for your Rails app in one place using an easy-to-read DSL, then run a rake task to bring your database up-to-date.
-Whenever you edit the DSL, you can re-run the rake task and db\_leftovers will alter your database accorindgly.
+Whenever you edit the DSL, you can re-run the rake task and db\_leftovers will alter your database accordingly.
 This is useful because of the following limitations in vanilla Rails:

   * There are no built-in migration methods to create foreign keys or CHECK constraints.